sebmate/WingHacks/README.md

 * 0.1 to 0.2: Improved many of the original features, added Intro/Ending LEDs fix, added option to control the two missing lower drawbars while holding the "Lower 2 On" button pressed.
 Message logging reduced by default.
 Now deletes Wersi OAS log file upon start.
 * 0.2 to 0.3: Many improvements and fixes.
 Support for the two-manual version (Wersi Wing Pegasus Duo).
 Implemented the features "Fade Out" and quick-opening of the VB3 preset.
+* 0.3 to 0.4: Added further delay for pre-loading styles.
+This may fix the 300 bpm problem.
+Added the task switcher and Single-VB3-VST Mode.

 # WWSwitcher

+**Warning: this is now obsolete.
+The same functionality has been integrated into WWFix (see above).
+Reason: I never managed to fix the lost-focus problem in WWSitcher.**

 This is a small task switcher for the Wersi Pegasus Wing keyboard.
 It allows you to switch between the Wersi OAS application and other Windows programs running in the background.
 This is very useful when you want to run VSTs and don't want to use a PC keyboard to switch between the Wersi application and the VSTs.
 How to run VSTs is described here: https://www.oas-forum.de/viewtopic.php?f=26&t=2598 (in German language).